-The was called St Mirren Park but in 2016 it was renamed the Paisley 2021 Stadium in a sponsorship deal, which sees the Club promote Paisley's bid to become the UK City of Culture for 2021.
+The was called St Mirren Park but in 2018 it was renamed the Simple Digital Arena in a sponsorship deal.

 Away fans are located at one end of the stadium in the North Stand, where just over 1,600 supporters can be accommodated.
 It is expected that for Old Firm games, that sections of the West Stand will also be made available.
 As you would expect from a new stadium, the facilities and playing action are good.
 However, one slight drawback is that that the fans are set quite back from the playing action, as there is a large perimeter area surrounding the pitch.
 Also the St Mirren Park's proximity to Glasgow Airport means that airplanes can be frequently be seen overhead taking off and coming into land.